Below are the legal practice area definitions and regional variations used by Chambers to rank lawyers and law firms in the UK Guide.

 Related sections: Intellectual Property

-In all regions outside of London, this section ranks firms and lawyers advising on civil litigation, primarily on behalf of businesses, financial institutions and other non-public sector entities.
+In all regions outside of London, this section ranks firms and lawyers advising on civil litigation, primarily on behalf of businesses, financial institutions and other organisations.
 It also considers work on behalf of private individuals, albeit still within a business context: disputes concerning private wealth or probate should be submitted separately to the HNW guide.

 The core focus of this section is contractual litigation and litigation arising out of corporate and commercial arrangements, including shareholder, joint venture, post-M&A and boardroom disputes.
 Banking litigation and civil fraud disputes may also be included.

 Other litigation types will be given less weight if they are covered on a regional basis in their own right: this includes sections such as professional negligence, real estate litigation, construction and IP.
-Matters concerning the public sector, such as judicial reviews and procurement challenges, are also covered elsewhere and will generally not be considered here.
 Other kinds of work not considered as part of the section include criminal litigation, inquests, public inquiries, tribunals, regulatory investigations and related enforcement actions.

 This section focuses on courtroom litigation, rather than ADR methods such as mediation and arbitration.
 In particular, International Arbitration is covered extensively elsewhere and so should not be included on a submission to Litigation.